 “So, how can I address my company’s churn rate and keep our customers coming back?”

-That’s definitely the right question to ask.
+That’s definitely the right Q to ask.
 The answer is threefold: Understand customer intent, track customer experience, and identify customer trends through routine churn analysis.

-Analyzing past churn data to improve future retention
+Analyzing past customer churn data to help drive down your attrition rate

 As you likely suspected already, churn prevention and customer retention go hand in hand: